 From Whitehorse, drive south along the Alaska Highway towards Mount Sima (the local ski hill).
 Look for the sign for the ski hill and take a right off the highway onto Mount Sima Road.
 Drive 2.4 km to a large pullout and gravel road on the right and park here.
-This is just after a large gravel pit.
+This is just over 500 m after a large gravel pit on the right.

 To find the trailhead, walk down the wide gravel road (Copper Haul Road) until you see a Trans-Canada Trail marker on your left in the trees.
 This is the trailhead.
 Turn left and continue along the trail, staying to the right.

 Valerie Lake is the first stop along the trail - just under 1 km into the route.
 There is a picnic table and a canoe at the lake.
 From the lake, continue along the trail.
 At one point you will walk under power lines across a small clearing.
 Stay left as the trail to teh right follows under the power lines and heads down to the Copper Haul Road again.

 Shortly after Valerie Lake there is another neat viewpoint of a large rocky canyon.
 Watch for it on the left.

 Other than that, the trial is mostly through spruce and aspen forest with moderate ups and downs.
 At the end of the trail you will come to Mount McIntyre Road and an outhouse.
 You can either turn around and follow the same route back, or turn right onto Mount McIntyre Road and follow the Copper Haul Road back to the trailhead (another right) to make a loop.

 Comments / Trip Reports